nyx-project/vyhub-documentation/docs/central/account.md

 ### Recommended: Auto-Charge

-We recommend to set up Auto-Charge for your account.
+We recommend setting up Auto-Charge for your account.
 With Auto-Charge, you will never forget to top up your balance in time.

-At the beginning of each month you will receive an email about your outstanding balance.
+At the beginning of each month, you will receive an email about your outstanding balance.
 The balance will then be collected through your selected payment method within the next 14 days.

 **Supported Payment Methods**